Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for Acton’s Glacial Till & Rocky Upland Soils

-Soil testing is mandatory for responsible nutrient management in Acton, where glacial till, rocky upland soils, and marine clay predominate.
-Residents and professionals should use the UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis, including pH (typically 5.5–6.5), organic matter (2–4%), and macro/micronutrients.
-The target pH for cool-season grasses is 6.0–7.0; apply dolomitic lime at 50–100 lbs per 1,000 sq ft to raise pH by one unit, allowing 6–12 months for effect.
-Use the USDA Web Soil Survey to identify site-specific factors such as drainage and compaction.
-Develop a written nutrient management plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
-Adjust for shade (reduce N by 25–30%) and traffic (increase K for high-traffic areas).
+Soil testing is mandatory for responsible nutrient management in Acton’s glacial till and rocky upland soils.
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5 in Acton), nitrogen, phosphorus, potassium, organic matter, and micronutrients.
+Target pH for cool-season grasses is 6.0–7.0; apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit, allowing 6–12 months for effect.
+Use the USDA Web Soil Survey to identify local soil series, drainage, and organic matter (2–4% common; aim for 4–6%).
+Develop a written nutrient plan based on test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Acton

-Fertilizer use in Acton is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed communities.
-Phosphorus is prohibited except for new lawns or documented soil deficiency (below 30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, aligning with watershed protection and MS4 compliance.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licensing, complete specialized training, and register their business with Acton.
-Maintain detailed records of all applications, including product, rates, weather, and soil test results.
-Commercial operators should carry at least $1 million in general liability insurance and environmental impairment coverage.
-For licensing and regulatory details, consult the Massachusetts Department of Agricultural Resources (MDAR)
+Massachusetts General Laws and local ordinances regulate fertilizer use, especially phosphorus, in Acton.
+Phosphorus is restricted except for new lawns or documented soil deficiency (below 30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, supporting watershed protection and MS4 compliance.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licensing, complete specialized training, and register their business locally.
+Maintain detailed records of applications, rates, weather, and soil test results, especially when using phosphorus.
+Commercial operators should carry at least $1 million in general liability insurance, environmental impairment coverage, and workers’ compensation.

 Acton Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

-Fertilizer application near wetlands and protected areas in Acton is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40).
-Permits or notifications are required for work within 25–100 feet of wetlands or streams, and no-fertilizer buffer strips are mandatory.
-Organic-only fertilizers are recommended in sensitive zones to protect groundwater and surface water from nutrient runoff, which can cause algae blooms and eutrophication.
-Always avoid applying fertilizer to impervious surfaces and sweep any spills back onto the lawn.
+Fertilizer use near wetlands and protected areas in Acton is governed by the Wetlands Protection Act (M.G.L. c.
+131, § 40) and local Conservation Commission policies.
+Permits or notifications are required for applications within 25–100 feet of wetlands or streams.
+No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
+Protect groundwater and surface water by preventing nutrient runoff, which can cause algae blooms and eutrophication.
+Always avoid applying fertilizer to impervious surfaces and sweep any spills back onto turf.
 Schedule applications with a minimum 24–48 hour rain-free window, using National Weather Service forecasts.
 Protect pollinators by avoiding combination products with insecticides during peak flowering (May–September).
-For permitting and guidance, contact the Acton Conservation Commission

 472 Main Street, Acton, MA 01720